yushixiu/Data_and_Code_MCrstFA.na/README.md

 files in the subfolders './results/Sim2_TableS.4(r=30)', and then run the 'RMSE.R', 'STD.R' and 'IMSE.R' scripts in subfolder './code/'.

-       (13) 'table2.R' main script for providing precise information on some selected attributes;
+       (14) 'table3.R' main script for providing precise information on some selected attributes;
-       (14) 'fig3.R' main script for drawing BIC and ICL diagrams for the MCFA, MCtFA and MCrstFA models fitted to the automobile dataset;
+       (15) 'fig2.R' main script for drawing BIC and ICL diagrams for the MCFA, MCtFA and MCrstFA models fitted to the automobile dataset;
-       (15) 'fig4.R' main script for drawing the histograms and pairwise scatter plots of a subset of continuous variables in the automobile dataset;
+       (16) 'fig3.R' main script for drawing the histograms and pairwise scatter plots of a subset of continuous variables in the automobile dataset;
-       (16) 'fig5.R' main script for drawing stacked bar charts of a subset of categorical attributes in the automobile dataset;
+       (17) 'figS.2.R' main script for drawing stacked bar charts of a subset of categorical attributes in the automobile dataset;
-       (17) 'fig6.R' main script for drawing 2D and 3D scatter plots protracting by the first, second and fifth factors of the automobile dataset;
+       (18) 'figS.3.R' main script for drawing 2D and 3D scatter plots protracting by the first, second and fifth factors of the automobile dataset;

 ###### Note for Section 6.1 - Automobile dataset:

-Figures 3-6 just load 'automobile.RData' files in the './data/'.
-The resulting Table 2 and Figures 3-6 has been stored in the './results/' subfolder.
+Figures 2-3 and Figures S.2-S.3 just load 'automobile.RData' files in the './data/'.
+The resulting Table 3, Figures 2-3 and Figures S.2-S.3 has been stored in the './results/' subfolder.

-       (18) 'table4.R' main script for summarizing the missing information in the CKD dataset;
+       (19) 'table4.R' main script for summarizing the missing information in the CKD dataset;
-       (19) 'table5.R' main script for calculating the sample correlation coefficients for each pair of attributes within the two groups;
+       (20) 'tableS.5.R' main script for calculating the sample correlation coefficients for each pair of attributes within the two groups;
-       (20) 'table6.R' main script for comparing the clustering performance under the MCFA, MCtFA and MCrstFA models by ARI and CCR;
+       (21) 'table5.R' main script for comparing the clustering performance under the MCFA, MCtFA and MCrstFA models by ARI and CCR;
-       (21) 'table7.R' main script for showing the ML estimates and standard errors for the best chosen model;
+       (22) 'tableS.7.R' main script for showing the ML estimates and standard errors for the best chosen model;
-       (22) 'fig7.R' main script for drawing the pairwise scatter plots and the marginal histograms;
+       (23) 'figS.4.R' main script for drawing the pairwise scatter plots and the marginal histograms;
-       (23) 'fig8.R' main script for drawing the BIC and ICL plots for the MCFA, MCtFA and MCrstFA models fitted to the CKD dataset.
+       (24) 'fig4.R' main script for drawing the BIC and ICL plots for the MCFA, MCtFA and MCrstFA models fitted to the CKD dataset.

 ###### Note for Section 6.2 - Chronic kidney disease (CKD) dataset:

-Tables 6-7 and Figures 7-8 just load 'CKD.RData' files in the './data/'.
+Tables 4-5, Tables S.5,S.7 and Figures 4,S.4 just load 'CKD.RData' files in the './data/'.
-The resulting Tables 4-7 and Figures 7-8 has been stored in the './results/' subfolder.
+The resulting Tables 4-5, Tables S.5,S.7 and Figures 4,S.4 has been stored in the './results/' subfolder.

-       (24) 'autoRdata.R' main script for model fitting to automobile dataset results and saved in 'automobile.RData';
+       (25) 'autoRdata.R' main script for model fitting to automobile dataset results and saved in 'automobile.RData';
-       (25) 'ckdRdata.R' main script for model fitting to CKD dataset results and saved in 'CKD.RData'.
+       (26) 'ckdRdata.R' main script for model fitting to CKD dataset results and saved in 'CKD.RData'.

 #### Subfolder: ./data